-Principle 1: Governance Key Performance Measure Practice Requirement QAF Evidence Requirement 1.1 The Provider has appropriate policies and processes in place that manage operational and strategic risks for the delivery of Services, including disaster recovery.
-Included in Certification/ 1.1.1 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage risk.
+Principle 1: Governance Key Performance Measure Practice Requirement Evidence Requirement 1.1 The Provider has appropriate policies and processes in place that manage operational and strategic risks for the delivery of Services, including disaster recovery.
+1.1.1 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage risk.
 The Provider has a current risk management framework that is applied to the delivery of Services which includes: (a) organisational and Site risk management plans (b) processes for identifying and managing risks, including incident management and disaster recovery plans (c) processes for scheduled regular reviews of all risk management plans.
-Recertification Audits and Surveillance Audit year 1 1.1.2 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage fraud.
-The Provider has a current fraud control plan that is applied to the delivery of Services which includes: (a) processes for Personnel to notify management of potential fraud (internal and external) (b) the department's tip-off line contact details.
+1.1.2 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage fraud.
+The Provider has a current fraud control plan that is applied to the delivery of Services which includes: (a) processes for Personnel to notify management of potential fraud (internal and external) (b) the Department's tip-off line contact details.
 1.1.3 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage IT systems.
 The Provider has: (a) a current plan that includes processes for identifying and managing IT systems fraud risks (b) policies and processes in place for ongoing compliance with the Deed in relation to access and information security, including Right Fit for Risk.

-Principle 2: Leadership Key Performance Measure Practice Requirement QAF Evidence Requirement 2.1 All Personnel understand the 2.1.1 The Provider's model for the delivery of The Provider has current processes in place to ensure that its Personnel: design and operational elements of Services is communicated with its Personnel, and the (a) are aware of and follow the model for delivery of Services the Provider's model for the model is followed and upheld by the Provider and its (b) facilitate the use of self-help resources for Participants delivery of Services and how this Personnel. (c) support Participants in accordance with the objectives of the relates to the purpose of Workforce Services and the requirements of the Deed.
+Principle 2: Leadership Key Performance Measure Practice Requirement Evidence Requirement 2.1 All Personnel understand the 2.1.1 The Provider's model for the delivery of The Provider has current processes in place to ensure that its Personnel: design and operational elements of Services is communicated with its Personnel, and the (a) are aware of and follow the model for delivery of Services the Provider's model for the model is followed and upheld by the Provider and its (b) facilitate the use of self-help resources for Participants delivery of Services and how this Personnel. (c) support Participants in accordance with the objectives of the relates to the purpose of Workforce Services and the requirements of the Deed.
 Australia Services.
-2.1.2 The Provider's Code of Conduct is promoted The Provider has a current Code of Conduct that is applied to the and upheld by the Provider and its Personnel. delivery of Services, and it includes: Included in Certification/ (a) a set of values outlining Personnel expectations relating to how they Recertification Audits and deal with Participants Surveillance Audit year 2 (b) a requirement that Personnel act in good faith and in a manner that maintains a positive reputation for the Services (c) a requirement for regular scheduled reviews of Personnel awareness of Code of Conduct Requirements.
+2.1.2 The Provider's Code of Conduct is promoted The Provider has a current Code of Conduct that is applied to the and upheld by the Provider and its Personnel. delivery of Services, and it includes: (a) a set of values outlining Personnel expectations relating to how they deal with Participants (b) a requirement that Personnel act in good faith and in a manner that maintains a positive reputation for the Services (c) a requirement for regular scheduled reviews of Personnel awareness of Code of Conduct Requirements.